dipdup-io/dipdup/docs/_quickstart_02_installation.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Install DipDup

-A modern Linux/macOS distribution with Python 3.12 installed is required to run DipDup.
+A modern **Linux/macOS** distribution with **Python 3.12** installed is required to run DipDup.

-The recommended way to install DipDup CLI is [pipx](https://pipx.pypa.io/stable/).
+The recommended way to install DipDup CLI is [**pipx**](https://pipx.pypa.io/stable/).
 We also provide a convenient helper script that installs all necessary tools.
 Run the following command in your terminal:

 {{ #include _curl-spell.md }}